First Cohomology with Trivial Coefficients of All Unitary Easy Quantum Group Duals: First cohomology of unitary easy quantum group duals

 \section{First cohomology of unitary easy quantum group duals}

-This section computes the first quantum group cohomology with trivial coefficients as defined in Section~\ref{section:quantum-groups} of the discrete duals of all unitary easy compact quantum groups, which were defined in Section~\ref{section:easy}.
-That is achieved by applying the method of Section~\ref{section:hochschild} while using the results of Section~\ref{section:dimensions} as auxiliaries.
+This section computes the first quantum group cohomology with trivial coefficients (see Section~\ref{section:quantum-groups}) of the discrete dual of any unitary easy compact quantum group (see Section~\ref{section:easy}).
+That is achieved by applying the characterization of the first Hochschild cohomology recalled in Section~\ref{section:hochschild} while using the results of Section~\ref{section:dimensions} as auxiliaries.

-More precisely, because unitary easy quantum groups can be expressed in terms of universal algebras Proposition~\ref{proposition:main-one-explication} gives a way of computing the first cohomology as the set of solutions to a system of linear equations for scalar vectors with as many components as there are generators, modulo the set of solutions to a second set of such equations.
-However, the latter will turn out to be trivial.
-Hence, only the first set of equations will have to be solved.
-Doing so, first by successively simplifying the equations and then by distinguishing cases, is the main contents of this section.